Skip to main content

 The export includes:

-• All cost codes (respecting current filters)
+• All cost codes (respecting current filters, including Production/Design type)

 • All column values